Connoropolous/noflo-rsf-client/README.md

 # noflo-rsf-client

+A simple nodejs express server, designed to handle webhook requests, and connect to a 'noflo runtime' in order to execute a configured flow-based programming graph.

-has a `/handle` endpoint for receiving webhook requests from Google Scripts.
+Has a `/handle` endpoint for receiving webhook requests from Google Scripts.

-Google Form -> Google Spreadsheet -> Google Scripts hook -> noflo-rsf-client (on heroku) -> noflo-rsf (heroku noflo server)
+Google Form -> Google Spreadsheet -> Google Scripts hook -> **noflo-rsf-client (on heroku)** -> noflo-rsf (heroku noflo server)

 This repo could be extended to allow different noflo graphs representing various rsf type flows.